 After completing our walking tour we had intended to have a fried chicken lunch at Willie Mae’s Scotch house.
 Unfortunately, after walking to the restaurant from the French Quarter in 90-degree heat we found the restaurant to be closed for Memorial Day.
 There was nothing on their website.
 They don’t answer their phones, and there was no sign on the door.
 That’s New Orleans.
 We texted our handy dandy personal assistant again and voila, just a few minutes went by before we were whisked away to Magazine Street for what else, MORE FRIED DOUGH!!!

 After lunch, we strolled down Magazine Street looking for a treasured souvenir for me to take home, maybe something for our beach house, but it was not to be.
 The clouds descended on us and opened up with another deluge.
 We took cover in a cute little candy shop full of French sweet treats.
 We sat down with the owner and had a lovely chat.
-She asked how we knew each other and one thing led to another and all of the sudden she knew about both mine and TC’s blogs.
+She asked how we knew each other and one thing led to another and all of a sudden she knew about both mine and TC’s blogs.
 She was very sweet and kind.
 She had true New Orleanian spirit.
 While TC was reminiscing with the shop owner about Paris and London, I implored my trusty assistant to once again avail us of a ride to safety and he kindly obliged.

 Later that evening we had intended to go for a burger at Company Burger, a spot TC had tried on Day 1, but they were also closed for Memorial Day.
 Nothing on the website, nothing on the phone, but a little white sign taped to the door.
 Instead we opted for a quick pizza nearby.
 It was pretty tasty and plenty to tide us over as we had big food plans for our final day.